 Boat travel in China

-China is said to have more navigable waterways than any other country in the world, including rivers, streams, lakes and canals.
+China is said to have more navigable waterways than any other country in the world, including rivers, streams, lakes, and canals.
 While waterways are largely used by ships carrying cargo for major shipping and removals logistics, passenger transport by boat is a great way to travel in China.

-Cities, such as Shanghai and Guangzhou, offer ferry services which conveniently and affordably connect different areas of the city.
+Cities such as Shanghai and Guangzhou offer ferry services which conveniently and affordably connect different areas of the city.
 Boat cruises also make for a popular sightseeing activity for new arrivals and tourists.

 Air travel in China

-Prices for flights within mainland China are set at domestic rates, but discounts are often available on the busiest routes.
+Prices for flights within mainland China are set at domestic rates, but discounts are regularly available on the busiest routes.
 Buying online via a Chinese website or travel agency is generally cheaper than on international channels.

 Further reading

-►Culture Shock in China has more information about the cultural nuances in your new expat destination
+►Local Culture in China has more information about the cultural nuances in your new expat destination

 Are you an expat living in China?